 The rental value or appropriate amount may be reduced if the estate of the ‘pre-owner’ for inheritance tax purposes includes, or is deemed to include for inheritance tax purposes, an interest in the relevant property or property which derives its value from the relevant property – see Exemptions, later.

 As to occupation of land and possession and use of chattels:

 In this context ‘occupation’ is construed quite widely.
 For example, the chargeable person would be regarded as in occupation not only if they were resident in the relevant property but also if they used it for storage or had sole possession of the means of access and used the property from time to time.
 The chargeable person would not be regarded as occupying a property from which they receive rental payments from the person(s) actually in occupation.

 If the person’s occupation or use of the property is only very limited in its nature or duration it may not come constitute occupation within the provisions of paragraph 3.
 Each case will ultimately be decided on the facts and circumstances relating to it.
-However, in line with the Revenue’s Interpretation of inheritance tax and gifts with reservation – RI 55 (November 1993) – some examples can be given of limited occupation that will not result in a charge bring the chargeable person within paragraph 3.
+However, adopting HMRC's Interpretation of inheritance tax and gifts with reservation in IHTM14333.
+Some examples can be given of limited occupation that will not result in the chargeable person coming within paragraph 3.
 These include